 - a fresh loaf of bread.

-These cheap and readily available baits are you go to options that will catch you almost any species of coarse fish.
+These cheap and readily available coarse fishing baits are you go-to options that will catch you almost any species of coarse fish.
 As a general rule to follow, make sure your hook bait and hook are roughly the same sizes.

 Look at buying some groundbait to add some further attraction to your swim and really get the fish feeding.
 Add some sweetcorn and maggots to really attract the fish.

-Once you have more experience you can look at using some more unusual baits and perhaps targeting specific species such as perch or tench.
+Once you have more experience you can look at using some more unusual coarse fishing baits and perhaps targeting specific species such as perch or tench.

-You can also catch coarse fish with other types of bait such as cheese, castors and snails.
-I would suggest you try any bait you can think of and see if you can catch fish, never discount anything when coarse fishing.
+You can also catch fish with other types of coarse fishing baits such as cheese, castors and snails.
+I would suggest you try any coarse fishing bait you can think of and see if you can catch fish, never discount anything when coarse fishing.

 We hope you enjoyed the article, see you again.

 Our one-click login makes it easy to join our carp community.
 You can leave your thoughts, ask questions and be part of the ever growing group.
 Just use the buttons below to login now!

 What do you think?
 Let us know what you think about the article by leaving a comment